by Ed Sawicki - June 2, 2015

 After days of trying, I was unable to complete the installation.
 The documentation was terrible.
 I showed John the documentation and said that I'd have to call Novell.
 John said that he'd call them.
 I was relieved.

 To shorten the shory a bit here, I'll jump forward a few weeks to when John reported to upper management that I wasn't doing my job.
-Among the reasons he cited was "Refusal to complete Novell server project".
+Among the reasons he cited was, "Refusal to complete Novell server project".
 I was assigned a mediator to hear my side of the story.
-I told her that I didn't refuse, he offered to step in and contact the vendor.
+I told her that I didn't refuse, that he offered to step in and contact the vendor.
 Since it was my word against a manager, I was placed on probation that was administered by John and the mediator.
 The mediator didn't know technology so John assigned me difficult and unnecessary tasks to perform.
 Someone who had gone through this before knew this tactic.
-They make you quit your job so they don't have to fire you and you don't collect unemployment insurance.
+They make you quit your job so they don't have to fire you.

 I asked for a meeting with the agency Chief and that was granted.
-After I told my version of the story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed.
-I left quite depressed and did think about quitting.
+After I told my story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed.
+I left quite depressed.
+I did think about quitting.